 Grade Replacement Conditions

-• Applies to 100 or 200-level courses taken at Manhattan College.
-The dean of the student’s school will approve or deny the application.
+• Applies to 100 or 200-level courses taken at Manhattan University.

 • A student may petition to apply the same policy for a 300 or 400-level course.
 The dean of the student’s school will approve or deny the student’s petition.

-• Applies to no more than 16 credits of the student’s academic record.
+• Applies to no more than 15 credits or up to 5 courses of the student’s academic record.

 • The grade of the original course will not be removed from the GPA calculation until after the new grade has been completed at the end of the term.